Erling Dekke Næss: INTERTANKO and pollution

 Even though being a staunch defender of personal initiative and unregulated business, Næss supported organisations that could solve problems specific for the business area voluntarily.
 The reasoning behind INTERTANKO was to organise the independent tanker owners and solve problems particular to the tanker market.
 In the 1960s it was scrapping old vessels; after the 1973 oil crisis this problem surfaced again.
 With his large fleet of tankers Næss was a natural participant, and after being a member of the executive committee he was elected chairman in 1976.
 Due to the large number of new buildings the rates in 1975 gave the shipowners huge losses; some $125 million on Persian Gulf to Europe alone.
 Of a total tanker tonnage of close to were laid up, while an equal amount sailed with reduced speed.

 As the INTERTANKO president Næss concentrated on scrapping old tonnage, pollution and utilizing supertankers as floating storage tanks.
 Scrapping older vessels would reduce the amount of surplus tonnage, and this would then in the long run produce better rates.
 In trying to reduce the surplus tonnage Næss however got into arguments with the US Justice Department as they were on the verge of viewing his actions as violating the anti-trust laws.
 His job of promoting scrapping of old tonnage was however made easier by the grounding of the Argo Merchant off Nantucket in December 1976, a 23-year-old run-down tanker.
 The spillage from the grounding pushed the major US oil companies to examine the vessels they were chartering closely, thus eliminating a large group of old, badly kept vessels.

 As a citizen of Bermuda Næss was acutely aware of the problem with marine pollution; taking a walk on his beach he could easily spot lumps of tare that most probably came from tankers.
 Næss was therefore a staunch supporter of reducing oil waste as much as possible.
 Næss linked up with the Norwegian explorer Thor Heyerdahl who had himself witnessed the increased pollution during his expeditions.
 Næss pushed forward various recommendations that INTERTANKO then took to the International Maritime Organization (IMO), the UN organisation responsible for improving maritime safety and to prevent marine pollution.

+Personal life

+Naess had a daughter, Jennifer Leana, who was educated in England at the Priory of Our Lady of Good Counsel and in the US at Kent Place School, Summit, New Jersey.
+In 1954 she announced her engagement to Erik Moe, of Sandvika Norway.